Cheap Auto Insurance for High-Risk Drivers in 2026

 Pros

-- Strong Discounts: Progressive offers a generous 30% discount to high-risk drivers who qualify for its defensive driving and usage-based programs.
+- Strong Discounts: Get cheap insurance for bad drivers with a generous 30% discount for drivers who qualify for its defensive driving and usage-based programs.

-- Affordable Rates: Minimum coverage for high-risk drivers starts at just $75 per month, which is significantly lower than the national average for drivers with violations or DUIs.
+- Affordable Rates: Minimum coverage for high-risk drivers starts at just $75 per month, which is significantly lower than the national average for drivers DUIs.

 - Usage-Based Options: Progressive’s usage-based Snapshot tracks real-time driving behavior and rewards high-risk drivers with lower rates after just 30 days of safe driving.